 Professor of Sociology

-José Itzigsohn is professor of Sociology and faculty fellow at the Watson Institute of International Studies.
+José Itzigsohn is professor of Sociology and faculty fellow at the Watson Institute for International and Public Affairs.
 He received his PhD in sociology from the Johns Hopkins University (1995).
 He is the author of two books (Encountering American Faultlines and Developing Poverty) and numerous articles on migrant transnationalism, immigrant incorporation, ethnic and racial identities on the one hand, and informal economies, cooperatives, and the state on the other.
 He works within the world-system theoretical paradigm, but is interested in the local variations within the world economic and political systems.
 He investigates how local and regional institutional forms and identity formation processes develop and interact with world-systemic trends.

 My work focuses on two areas.
 The first one is the political economy of development.
 My first book, Developing Poverty, compares the structure of the informal economy in Costa Rica and the Dominican Republic and the effect of state policies on those structures.
 Currently I am studying the recuperated factories in Argentina (factories that have been taken over by workers who run them as workers owned cooperatives) assessing the everyday practices and organizational forms of the democratically managed enterprises.